-Technology is changing the hiring process for business owners, human resource directors, hiring managers and recruiters alike.
-For the first time, software is helping them find, track, reject and hire candidates via an automated process that cuts time and money.
+For the first time, software is helping recruiters and hiring managers find, track, reject and hire candidates via an automated process that cuts time and money.
 And, at the heart of the technological revolution is the Applicant Tracking System.

 "Applicant tracking systems were first used by large corporations that receive thousands of applications, but smaller businesses are now using them just as frequently," according to Jobscan.
 "Just as companies use software applications to keep track of relevant information on their customers, using similar software to organize information on prospective employees makes sense for employers."

 How do applicant tracking systems work?

 When applicants apply for a job online, all of their essential contact information, relevant experiences, educational backgrounds, resumes and cover letters are uploaded into the preferred system's database and, from there, can then be transferred from one part of the system to another if the candidate does indeed move along through the hiring process.

 An ATS can sort through thousands of resumes on a recruiter's behalf, flagging potential fits based on specified criteria and keywords, including ones a human might have overlooked.
 This saves human professionals countless hours of work.
 It also allows businesses to post jobs on multiple boards simultaneously.

 Applicant tracking systems enable companies to track where candidates found their job posting, whether it be on a job board, directly from a company website or through a referral or another source.
 This information is vital to companies to know where they should focus their recruitment efforts to find their most desirable candidates going forward.
 The data can help them reduce or eliminate time-sucking and costly efforts on platforms and through sources that show little success.